 Whatever the topic you're studying, KLaSS is a great place to start.
-There are three pathways designed to support students new to performing research using academic sources:
+There four Finding Academic Material modules designed to support new students and novice researchers use academic sources effectively:

 The next page of this guide, How to find the right online database for your topic, will help you get to grips with the resources at your disposal as a member of King's College London.

 Every subject will have an A-Z list of resources, but not every database will be perfect for your topic.
 Look at the more... link under each resource to see the list of topics that database covers.

 Are you a Taught (PGT) or Research (PGR) Postgraduate student in the Health Sciences starting a Systematic Review project?
 Not sure how or where to get started?